Bachelor's in Mathematics

-• Students can conduct research along with faculty members during summer research experiences for undergraduates.
+• Conduct research along with faculty members during summer research experiences for undergraduates.

-• Opportunities are offered for you to gain hands-on experience working on data analysis projects for organizations such as the Greensboro Police Department and Cone Health.
+• Enjoy opportunities to gain hands-on experience working on data analysis projects for organizations such as the Greensboro Police Department and Cone Health.

-• Students can network with other math majors in a relaxed setting in the Math Club and the student chapter of the Association for Women in Mathematics.
+• Network with other math majors in a relaxed setting in the Math Club and UNCG’s student chapter of the Association for Women in Mathematics.

-• Graduates found employment with Atlantic BT, Evonik Industries, Zenergy Technologies, MercuryGate International, Guilford County Schools, Johnston County Schools, and IBM.
+• Graduates found employment with organizations including Atlantic BT, Evonik Industries, Zenergy Technologies, MercuryGate International, Guilford County Schools, Johnston County Schools, and IBM.

 • Potential career paths include: